Starting price: $999/£999

 Colors: Bora Purple, Graphite, Pink Gold, Blue

-The Galaxy Z Flip 4 is less an innovation and more of a refinement of last year’s model.
+The Galaxy Z Flip 4 focuses less on innovation and more on refinement.
 It sports slimmer bezels and flatter edges to make for a more premium-feeling device.
 Even with that, it’s still a fun little phone.
 Samsung is really leaning into the young crowd with the content creation features and general vibe of the handset, leaving the “mature” and “professional” look for the Galaxy Z Fold 4.

 But I could say the same for the Galaxy Z Flip 3.
 It was also a fun phone, but with heaps of improvements over its predecessor including a radical redesign.
 So what makes the Galaxy Z Flip 4 stand out?
 To be perfectly honest, not all that much.
 But hold your horses, because that's not really a bad thing.